aphp/redcap-helmchart/README.md

 - If you want to quicly boot-up a local/test environement, you can start by looking at the [local example](./examples/local/)
 - If you want to start deploying a more stable and secure environment, you can have a look at the [production example](./examples/production/)

+## Lifecycle management

+- backup, restore, s3...
+- how to launch admin job...

 ## General questions

 - *Is this installation compatible with OIDC/SAML?*